-This word chain game can be used to help build students vocabulary using a variety of themes.
+This Word Chain ESL Game can be used to help build students vocabulary using a variety of themes.
 It can be used with larger groups or even in pairs.Kids, Adults

 Not much pre-class preparation is required for this game.
 If you want, you could think of a few different vocabulary themes based on the words in the textbook that you are using for the class, but it isn’t really necessary.

 Word Chain ESL Game Guidelines:

 To explain to the class how to do this activity, first, think of a theme like “movie stars” or something simple like “colors” if it is a very basic level of students.

 Let’s use the “colors” example to start for the explanation.
 Grab a board marker and write the word “yellow” on the board so that everyone can see.

 Now, underline the last letter of the word yellow and draw an arrow to the next word that they need to think of that starts with “W”.
 Tell them it has to be a color word only.
 They should come up with “white” fairly easily.